platformsh/config-reader-java/README.md

 Three formatters are included out of the box:

-* `SQLDatabase` returns a database URL used by most MySQL and PostgreSQL JDBC driver.
+* `SQLDatabase` returns a database URL used by most MySQL and PostgreSQL JDBC drivers.
 * `MongoDB` returns a MongoClient instance.
 * `MySQL` returns a MySQL DataSource.
 * `PostgreSQL` returns a PostgreSQL DataSource.